• About

 • Moberly debris control structure;

-Hatfield is responsible for overall environmental management and monitoring of the Generating Station and Spillways Civil Works and additional scope of work on behalf of the AFDE Partnership.
-Several of our local Fort St. John staff are dedicated to the Project full-time, and are supported by our Vancouver office, providing the following environmental services:
+Hatfield is responsible for overall environmental management and monitoring of the Generating Station and Spillways Civil Works and additional scopes of work on behalf of AFDE.
+Hatfield is providing the following environmental services:

 • Environmental management and oversight;

-• Developing and overseeing the implementation of the environmental management plan, component management plans and numerous site-specific environmental protection plans;
+• Developing and overseeing the implementation of the environmental management plan, several environmental protection plans, and component management plans;

 • Environmental monitoring;